 Tantrum?
 “Uh-oh, this is so sad!”
 You probably need some alone time to calm down.
 Do you want to calm down right now here, or in your room?
 (Phrase #2)

 Hitting?
 “Uh-oh, this is so sad!”
 Time to take a break in your room and calm down.

-2) “Do you want to calm down here or take a break in your room?”
+2. “Do you want to calm down here or in your room?”

-Once in their room (and you ensure they stay there – see Loving Your Kid’s on Purpose), I say, “Feel free to come out when you’re calm.
+Once in their room (and you ensure they stay there to keep others safe – see Loving Your Kid’s on Purpose), I say, “Feel free to come out when you’re calm.